sijones/DiyBatteryBMS/README.md

 With the help of the MQTT server you can integrate the monitoring data to virtually any Home Automation System.
 I use Home Assistant to automate off peak battery charging (using Force Charge) and can also enable and disable the charging and discharging.

 ## Features
-- Setup from a browser, flash to your ESP32 device then go to http://192.168.4.1 and connect it to your wifi, once connected go to it's IP address to configure all settings.
+- Setup from a browser, flash to your ESP32 device then go to http://192.168.4.1 and connect it to your wifi, once connected go to http://diy-smartbms.local/ or it's IP address to configure all settings.
 - Listen to VE.Direct messages and publish some of the information to a MQTT broker<br> The MQTT Topic is fully configurable.
 - Supports MQTT Commands to enable and disable charge/discharging of an inverter, force charge the batteries to be able to charge over night at off peak rates.
 See the home assistant file for the commands and config.
 - Supports single MQTT server